IndexCoop/IIPS/iip-Metaverse_Index.md

 * Protocol must be in one of the following token categories on Coingecko: Non Fungible Tokens, Entertainment, Virtual Reality, Augmented Reality and Music.
 More categories can be added in the future as the market matures.
 * Total market cap must be over $15m.
 * Protocol must have at least 3 months history of operation.
-* Token must have reasonable and consistent DEX liquidity on Ethereum, as quantified by the token tier weightings in the calculation below
+* Token must have reasonable and consistent DEX liquidity on Ethereum
 * An independent security audit should have been performed on the protocol and results reviewed by Index community and product methodologist.
 In the case that no audit has been performed, a community vote can take place based on subjective judgement of the protocol, with a weighting reflective of the increased risk.
 * In the event of a security issue the set manager should work with the project team to understand the issue and any effects to the $MVI holdings.
 Upon resolution the index manager and community should review together and vote to keep the token or not.
 * Tokens will not be staked at the launch of the index.
 This is subject to change as liquidity increases and it becomes possible to safely generate yield through staking.